electronicarts/fonttik/README.md

 - `-c`: Specify configuration file.
 Given a path to a specific configuration file uses that one during this execution.
 By default Fonttik looks for config.json in its own folder.
 - `-a`: Store results as the analysis runs asynchronously
+## Notes on Colorblindness simulation filters
+Fonttik now includes colorblindness filters that simulate how text may appear to users with a color vision deficiency.
+The filters support simulation of the three main types of color vision deficiency; Protanopia (red cone deficiency), Deuteranopia (green cone deficiency), Tritanopia (blue cone deficiency), in addition to a Grayscale filter.
+These filters are integrated into the image analysis process by default, but are not available for video analysis.
+Fonttik processes each image through each filter to generate contrast results for each filter type, showing the detected text boxes overlaid on the simulated versions of the original image.
+The colorblindness simulation is only applied to the contrast checks.

 ## Configuration